Speidell/speidell.github.io/_pages/about.md

   - /about.html
 ---

-Here is a professional placeholder body of text tailored to your research background in neuroscience.
-You can copy this directly into your index.html or _pages/about.md file.

-Research Overview
 I am a Molecular and Behavioral Neuroscientist focused on the complex mechanisms underlying neurodegeneration.
-My work primarily investigates the pathological progression of Huntington’s Disease, utilizing sophisticated mouse models to bridge the gap between genetic triggers and phenotypic outcomes.
+My work primarily investigates the pathological progression of Huntington’s Disease, utilizing cell free, *in vitro*, and mouse models to bridge the gap between genetic triggers and phenotypic outcomes.

 By combining anatomical neuroscience with high-resolution data analysis, I aim to map the structural and functional changes that occur during disease states.
 My research interests include: